TRiley1/PodcastPicks/readme.md

 MVP:

 A user should be able to:
-Browse podcasts (featured, top, genres)
+- Browse podcasts (featured, top, genres)
-Subscribe to podcasts
+- Subscribe to podcasts
-View a list of episodes for a podcast
+- View a list of episodes for a podcast

-Extensions
+Extensions:

-Play podcast in app
+- Play podcast in app
-Recommendations
+- Recommendations
-Search Bar
+- Search Bar